 from DSHS Developmental Disabilities Administration (DDA)

-Record-setting heat is expected this weekend and we want to provide you with a few resources to help ensure everyone is prepared for the coming heat wave.
+We want to provide you with a few resources to help ensure everyone is prepared for the coming heat wave.

 Extreme heat is a period of high heat and humidity with temperatures above 90 degrees for at least two to three days.
 In extreme heat your body works extra hard to maintain a normal temperature.
 This exertion can lead to death.
 In fact, extreme heat is responsible for the highest number of annual deaths among all weather-related hazards.
 For more information go to ready.gov/heat.